French History and Virtual Field Trip: 1300 Years of the French Monarchy$175

 Whew!
 I get excited just thinking about all of it!
 I get excited, because there has always been something about France that has intrigued me since I was in high school and did a report on the revolution.
 It is a passion of mine- especially all things Marie Antoinette.
 I have a quite nice collection of old biographies and prints- even an original French newspaper from 1789!
 I originally created this course in the fall of 2015 for a private group in Los Angeles.
 Immediately after the course, I went to France- solo- for the first time to witness first hand many of the places I had “visited” in class with my students.
 What an AMAZING experience!
 At the time, online classes weren’t on my radar, so while I have a ton of pictures, I didn’t take any educational videos.
 So I went back in December 2016 to add in the “virtual field trip” component of this class!
 I’ll bring the students with me as I visit many of the historic places we’ll be talking about in the lesson plan.
 It really does add an extra dimension to the entire experience!
 For me to actually be in the place I’m talking about, explaining the significance of it- it’s the next best thing to them being there themselves.

-I will post all lesson plans and homework assignments on Tuesdays before 5pm PST.
-Discussion occurs throughout the week, as students interact with me and other students via our online message board.
+LESSON PLANS: This is a 14 week class.
+Students have 2 weeks after the last class is posted to complete all work.
+Weekly lesson plans are posted on Tuesdays by 5pm Pacific Time.
 There is no “live” component to this class, which allows students to work at their own pace.
 This is a great option for busy students who need to work on their own schedule, and students who live all over the world and can’t easily coordinate time zones.

 Lesson plans are a combination of power point, graphics, video, and audio.
 Each slide is fully narrated for students who prefer to hear material read to them.
 There is no textbook for this course.